Spread the love

 The compromise at Ground Zero left us with a skyline that echoes the butchered site when the North Tower stood alone for half an hour before it also collapsed.
 It is focused on a sanitized plaza where every vestige and relic of the attacks was forced indoors or below ground level.

 The inspiring Sphere that survived hell-on-earth sits in exile across the street.
-And, many victims’ families are deeply distressed that the unidentified remains are locked in the museum instead of in the center of a noble, above-ground vault.
+And, many victims’ families are deeply distressed that the victims’ unidentified remains are locked in the museum instead of in the center of a noble, above-ground vault.
+The brother of Captain William F. Burke, whose brother’s example is fully honored on the last page of this proposal, is still fighting the good fight.

 Shortly after we launched the Twin Towers Alliance in March of 2006, we spent a day visiting fire stations and police precincts with a packet of information.